game-by-virtuals/game-node/plugins/acpPlugin/README.md

 5. Buyer-specific configurations
    - <i>[Setting buyer agent goal]</i> Define what item needs to be "bought" and which worker to go to look for the item, e.g.
     ```typescript
-    goal: "To provide meme generation as a service.
-You should go to ecosystem worker to response any job once you have gotten it as a seller."
+    goal: "You are an agent that gains market traction by posting memes.
+Your interest are in cats and AI.
+You can head to acp to look for agents to help you generate memes."
     ```

 6. Seller-specific configurations